ChiragPritmanii/document-classification-cnn/README.md

 4. Performed analysis on Class Distribution and computed Class Weights to be later used in Neural Network.
-5. Built a Word Embedded and Char Embedded Convolutional Neural Network (CNN) using a combination of Embedding, Conv1d, Max Pooling, Flatten, Dropout and Dense layers and implemented necessary callbacks.
+5. Built a Word Embedded and Char Embedded Convolutional Neural Network (CNN) using a combination of Embedding, Conv1d, Max Pooling, Flatten, Dropout and Dense layers and implemented necessary callbacks(EarlyStopping, ModelCheckpoint and Tensorboard).
 6. Achieved an Accuracy Score of 0.81 on Word CNN.